 Hotel Fairmont Empress

 Overlooking the inner harbor, the Empress Hotel isa National Historic Stie of Canada.
 Walk through its lobby and gardens or reserve a spot to enjoy afternoon tea in its lobby.
-Located at 721 Government St.
+Located at 721 Government St. Reservations for afternoon tea are recommended.

 This a must for kids and for anyone that loves miniatures.
 It’s not all dollhouses either, see 85 different dioramas from different time periods from across the world.